Advanced Identity Cloud

 Social Provider Handler node

 The Social Provider Handler node communicates with the selected provider and collects the information provided after the user has authorized the service.
-It runs the provider’s configured normalization script to map the information into a format that Identity Cloud can consume.
+It runs the provider’s configured normalization script to map the information into a format that PingOne Advanced Identity Cloud can consume.

 The node then queries the identity store available for the realm to check whether the user already exists.
 If the user exists, they are logged in.
 If the user does not exist, the user will need to be created.